wuchen-huawei/Readme/Java-README.md

 **where:**

-- `endpoint` varies with services and regions, see [Regions and Endpoints](https://developer.huaweicloud.com/intl/en-us/endpoint) to obtain correct endpoint.
+- `endpoint` varies by services and regions, see [Regions and Endpoints](https://developer.huaweicloud.com/intl/en-us/endpoint) to obtain correct endpoint.

 #### 3.2 Initialize the {Service}Client with specified Region **(Recommended)** [:top:](#user-manual-top)